-Pregnancy, breastfeeding, gravity, weight gain or loss, aging can change the shape of your breasts, usually resulting in sagging and reduced volume.
+Pregnancy, breastfeeding, severity, weight gain or loss, aging can change the shape of your breasts, which usually results in sagging and decreasing in size.

-If breast implants alone are not likely to lift your areola sufficiently, or the volume of your breasts does not allow a lift alone.
+If breast implants alone are not likely to lift your areola sufficiently, or your breast size does not allow a facelift on its own.

-What are the benefits of a breast lift with breast implants?
+What are the benefits of a breast lift with breast prostheses?

-- You will have better breast shape, better symmetry and deeper cleavage.
+- You will have a better breast shape, better symmetry and a deeper neckline.

-- Your breasts will look younger, they will no longer be "droopy".
+- Your breasts will look younger, they will no longer “sag”.

-- The effects of a breast lift can slowly wear off over time due to gravity and aging of the skin.
+- The effects of a breast lift may slowly wear off over time due to the severity and aging of the skin.

 - A breast lift leaves scars that are usually not very visible and will be hidden by a bra or swimsuit.

-- A subsequent pregnancy can penalize the initial result.
+- A subsequent pregnancy may penalize the initial result.

 - Breast implants can rupture over time.